Rogers Hornsby: Chicago Cubs (1929–1932)

 Hornsby was bothered by boils on his feet during the start of the 1932 season, which kept him out of the lineup until May 29.
 Hornsby played right field from May 29 to June 10, appeared in two games as a pinch hitter, played third base from July 14 through July 18, and played one last game as a Cub when he pinch-hit on July 31.

-Cubs president William Veeck Sr. had never liked the idea of Hornsby as a manager; indeed, he briefly resigned when principal owner William Wrigley, Jr. ousted McCarthy in his favor.
+Cubs president William Veeck Sr. had never liked the idea of Hornsby as a manager; indeed, he briefly resigned when principal owner William Wrigley Jr. ousted McCarthy in his favor.
 Over the next year-and-a-half, Veeck grew increasingly dissatisfied with Hornsby, believing his autocratic managing style hurt team morale.
 Veeck was particularly angered when Hornsby disagreed with an umpire's call, but sent another player out to argue the call.
 That player was ejected from the game.
 Veeck believed Hornsby breached an unwritten rule of baseball which called for the manager to argue calls himself.
 On August 2, although the Cubs were in second place, Veeck fired Hornsby as manager and released him as a player.
 First baseman Charlie Grimm took over as manager for the rest of the season.
 Hornsby had played 19 games, batting .224 with one home run and seven RBIs.
 Although the Cubs advanced to the 1932 World Series, the players voted not to give Hornsby a share of money from the World Series.

-St. Louis Cardinals and Browns
+St. Louis Cardinals (1933)

 Hornsby did not play for the rest of 1932, but the Cardinals signed him as a player on October 24 for the 1933 season.
 Breadon put aside his previous disputes with Hornsby and brought him back to St. Louis, knowing that Hornsby could still handle a bat.
 He played regularly at second base from April 25 through May 5 in what would be his last non-cameo appearances as a player.
 After May 5, the Cardinals used him mostly as a pinch hitter due to numerous foot and leg problems.
 On July 22, Hornsby got his final NL hit in a 9–5 loss to the Braves.
 Through July 23, Hornsby was batting .325 with two home runs and 21 RBIs.
 However, that day, the Cardinals waived him.
 By this time, the Cardinals were in fifth place and long out of the pennant race, and Breadon was concerned that Hornsby was no longer able to play regularly.